kevinwlu/iot/lesson8/README.md

 # Install the latest numpy and scikit-learn by pip3 on a Raspberry Pi

-sudo pip3 install -U pip

 sudo pip3 install -U numpy

 sudo pip3 install -U scikit-learn

 # Use conda on Windows, or pip3 on Linux and macOS to install or update Python data analysis packages

-sudo pip3 install -U pip

 sudo pip3 install -U numpy scipy scikit-learn matplotlib pandas

+# Install TensorFlow and Keras

+sudo pip3 install tensorflow

+sudo pip3 install keras